A Reverse Engineering Walkthrough Journey

 Command 0x20

-instead, the function command_0x20
+If undefined_obj.command, in parse_client_message, contains 0x20 instead, the function command_0x20 is called:

 void command_0x20(struct custom_message *obj)